jchiang4/dginstall/azureapp/README.md

   --> Generate TLS keys and add them to the helm chart to secure the communications.

 3 - Application Gateway Changes - In this script, the backend application services are exposed via a port through the application gateway.
 The user may change how the application gateway exposes these endpoints.
   --> Change your application gateway to use the new endpoints.
 Then, change the variables passed to the UX service to reference the application services.
-These settings are available as VUE_APP_BACKENDSERVERENV and VUE_APP_AIBACKENDSERVERENV in the docux/templates/_helpers.tpl file.
+These settings are available as DOCGILITY_BACKENDSERVERENV in the docux/templates/_helpers.tpl file.

     Note: All three services, including the UX, need to be exposed in the client environment for the proper execution of the environment.
     Note: Client should not use path-based routing, since the path exposed to the backend service calls.
 If path-based routing is used, the routing would need to strip the path to enable the original API call to backend services.